Q. Why did Cisco develop the Cisco Visual Networking Index

 Q. When did Cisco begin forecasting global IP traffic?

 A. The Cisco VNI began in 2006.
 In that year the company published its report internally, but also shared the forecast and projections with customers and prospects.
 Based on the interest in and effects of the initial report, Cisco began releasing these findings publicly in 2007.

 Q. What is the methodology behind the Cisco VNI Forecast?

-A. The following enhancements have been incorporated into the methodology since the last update:
+A. There have been no substantial changes to the methodology since the last update.

 Q. What’s the difference between IP traffic and Internet traffic?

 A. The Cisco VNI IP traffic forecast encompasses both Internet and managed IP or non-Internet IP traffic.
-“Internet traffic” includes all IP traffic that crosses an Internet backbone, often traversing networks operated bydifferent service providers and content delivery network providers.
-“Managed IP traffic” is limited to IP trafficthat is managed from origin to destination by a single service provider, crossing only a single network.
+“Internet traffic” includes all IP traffic that crosses an Internet backbone, often traversing networks operated by different service providers and content delivery network providers.
+“Managed IP traffic” is limited to IP traffic that is managed from origin to destination by a single service provider, crossing only a single network.
 Managed IP traffic includes the IP transport of consumer video on demand (VoD), as well as corporate IP WAN traffic.
 Many forecast metrics vary significantly, depending on whether they include managed IP traffic or Internet-only traffic.
-For example, we project that Wi-Fi traffic will represent 49 percent of total global IP traffic (which
+For example, we project that Wi-Fi traffic will represent 52 percent of total global IP traffic (which

-excludes managed IP) by 2018.
-The lower Wi-Fi percentage for overall IPis due to the prevalence of wired devices, such as set-top boxes, that generate IP VoD traffic.
+excludes managed IP) by 2019.
+The lower Wi-Fi percentage for overall IP is due to the prevalence of wired devices, such as set-top boxes, that generate IP VoD traffic.